2024 Massachusetts ballot measures

-Five ballot measures were certified for the November 5th, 2024, general election in the state of Massachusetts.
-Multiple other ballot measures that were initiated by supporters did not meet requirements, thus they did not appear on the ballot.
+Five ballot measures were on the ballot for the November 5th, 2024 general election in the state of Massachusetts.
+Multiple other ballot measures that were initiated by supporters did not meet requirements, thus did not appear on the ballot.

-The Constitution of Massachusetts can be amended through initiative, and state statutes can be proposed through initiative.
-In Massachusetts, after the Attorney General determines which measure(s) will appear on the ballot, an official name is assigned to each question.
+The Constitution of Massachusetts can be amended through initiative.
+State statutes can also be proposed through initiative.
+In Massachusetts, after the Attorney General determines which measure(s) will appear on the ballot after a review of their constitutionality, an official name is assigned to each question.
 The Secretary of the Commonwealth has discretion over the ordering of questions on the ballot.